 Ahead of the 2018/19 season, Bristol Sport announced plans for a new 4,000-seat arena for the Flyers next to Bristol City F.C.'s stadium Ashton Gate Stadium.[16]

-Following a third place finish in the 2022/23 main season, it was announced that that Flyers would join the European North Basketball League from 2023/24.[17]
+Following a third place finish in the 2022/23 main season, it was announced that the Flyers would join the European North Basketball League from 2023/24.[17]
 The team progressed to the quarter final stage of the ENBL, but multiple injuries contributed to a seventh place finish in the 2023/24 BBL.
 Flyers re-entered the ENBL for 2024/25 and became a founder member of the new Super League Basketball.

 Logos